-As of today, all of my performances in restaurants, art galleries, cancer treatment centers, senior care centers and private parties have been temporarily postponed due to safety precautions to stop the spread of COVID-19.
+As of today, March 17th, 2020, all of my performances in restaurants, art galleries, cancer treatment centers and senior care centers have been temporarily postponed due to safety precautions to stop the spread of COVID-19.
 My heart is with everyone affected by this virus.
 Take care, and stay safe!